Chase Announces New Sapphire Benefits, Improved Earning Rates Chase Announces New Sapphire Benefits, Improved Earning Rates

 As great as it is to earn extra points when booking through this portal, make sure to shop around a bit first and see make sure you are getting the best value.
 Sometimes the Chase portal can price things out a bit higher than other booking options.

-Related: The Chase Ultimate Rewards Travel Portal
+Related: All About The Chase Travel Portal

 Chase Dining